XingyuZhou989/MobiHoc-2019/camera-ready.md

 4. Page numbers should not appear in the camera ready PDF.

 5. The page limit for publications in the main conference is 10 pages.
-The limit for poster publications is 2 pages, and for workshop publications is 6 pages.
+The limit for poster and demo publications is 2 pages, and for workshop publications is 6 pages..

 6. You PDF submission should have all fonts embedded.
 If you are unsure about how to check for this, see: [http://www.acm.org/binaries/content/assets/publications/word-to-pdf-instructions-.txt](http://www.acm.org/binaries/content/assets/publications/word-to-pdf-instructions-.txt).